larisaescobar/public/content/developers/distributor/widget/integrations.md

 #### Universal Analytics

 You can track all the events for further statistical computations about behaviour of your customers.
-Use the Google Universal Analytics tag with thr `Event` track type.
+Use the Google Universal Analytics tag with the `Event` track type.
 The Trigger should be a regex grouping of all the events you want to track (to track *all* events, you can use `^distributor` regex as described [here](#triggers)).

 ![events_tag](./img/eventsTag.png)